 The instructor of record determines all grades for a course.
 The method of determining a grade will be included in the course syllabus presented to students at the beginning of the semester.

 The grades used, including plus and minus, with their interpretations, are: A, excellent; B, good; C, average; D, inferior (passing, but not necessarily satisfying degree requirements); F, failure; P, passing; PR, in progress; I, incomplete; and W, withdrawal (not to be confused with a drop).
-The letter R designates a course repeated to remove an I. The grade of PR is given only when the work in a course extends beyond the semester or term; it implies satisfactory performance and is used primarily in individual study courses.
+The letter R designates a course repeated to remove an I. The grade of PR is given only when the work in a course extends beyond the semester or term; it implies satisfactory performance and is used primarily in individual study courses but is not considered a final grade.
 The grades of CR (credit) and NC (no credit) are given in certain instances.

 The grade of I is given only when a student’s work is satisfactory in quality but, due to reasons beyond his or her control, has not been completed.
-It is not given instead of an F. Prior to assigning the I, the instructor must fill out a form available online with OP 34.12 stating the reasons beyond the student’s control for granting the I and the conditions to be met to remove the I. All signatures are required on the form.
+It is not given instead of an F. Prior to assigning the I, the instructor must fill out an online form stating the reasons beyond the student’s control for granting the I and the conditions to be met to remove the I. The instructor, student, and academic dean must authorize the request.
 The I may be replaced by an R if the course is repeated, and the appropriate grade will be given for the second registration.
 The grade of I will revert to an F after one calendar year if the conditions for completing the I as stated on the form have not been met.

 The grade of DG is regulated by the university’s drop policy (see section on “Dropping a Course”).